jenkinsci/job-dsl-plugin/docs/Real-World-Examples.md

 Import other files (i.e. with class definitions) into your script
 -----------------------------------------------------------------

+> Importing Groovy classes from the workspace is not possible when script security is enabled since that would undermine
+> the script approval process.
+As an alternative it is possible to package the classes into a JAR file and add that JAR
+> to the classpath through the _Additional classpath_ option.
+Classpath entries are subject to the approval process.
+See
+> the [Job DSL Gradle Example](https://github.com/sheehan/job-dsl-gradle-example) as starting point for building and
+> packaging classes.

 Make a directory at the same level as the DSL called `utilities` and create a file called `MyUtilities.groovy` in the `utilities` directory with the following contents: